maxvipon/autocomplt/README.md

 ## What is autocomplt?

 The autocomplt is written in Javascript and lightweight and simple to use.
-It auto-generates the autocomplete list when user inputs some text in the &lt;input&gt; element.
+It auto-generates the autocomplete list when user inputs some text in the `<input>` element.

-Try it here at [jsfiddle](http://jsfiddle.net/Fischer/eTw62/)

-## No need of any extra lib/framework

 The autocomplt has no dependencies on other libs or frameworks.

+Try it here at [jsfiddle](http://jsfiddle.net/Fischer/eTw62/).

 ## How to use

 ### Load the script

 Load the autocomplt js script into your document.
-After loading, there would be one global object called autocomplt.
-Use that global autocomplt object to enable the autocomplete feature on the desired &lt;input&gt; element.
+After loading, there would be one global object called `autocomplt`.
+Use that global `autocomplt` object to enable the autocomplete feature on the desired `<input>` element.

 ### Example